 Step #4: Upload and Publish Your E-book

-Your first option is to self-publish your book.
-That means you won’t need to go through a distributing agent, and it’s as simple as uploading the e-book to your WordPress website and hitting the Publish button.
+Alternatively, you can publish your ebook yourself with WordPress.
+If you self-publish you won’t need to go through a distributing agent, and it’s as simple as uploading the e-book to your WordPress website and hitting the Publish button.
 Self-publishing can be the best route if you’re working with a limited budget, or you don’t want to share your profits with an online distributor.
 Furthermore, it enables you to retain control over the entire process, which can save you a lot of headaches.

 If you want to offer your e-book for free, the Free Downloads add-on for EDD enables you to do so without forcing buyers to go through the regular checkout process.
 Instead, all they have to do is supply their email in exchange for your e-book.